 Here’s a thing I posted 10 years ago today, on the 40th anniversary of the assassination of Robert F. Kennedy.
 It links to a piece I contributed to Popdose that same day, which was based on something I wrote at my very first blog, probably on the 35th anniversary in 2003.
 It’s been edited a bit.
-For more on this day 50 years ago, scroll through my Twitter feed in the right-hand column.

 It happened just after midnight in Los Angeles, so most of the country learned of it first thing in the morning.
 I remember coming out from my bedroom and hearing the news, one of the first days after school got out.
 I would have just finished second grade.
 Kennedy would die the next day, June 6, 1968.
 Over at Popdose, you’ll find a piece I wrote about the historical what-ifs involving the assassination of RFK.
 Here, I’d like to add some additional color from that day.